Best Car Insurance in Vermont for 2025 [Your Guide to the Top 10 Companies]

 Vermont’s sales tax is 6% of the car’s purchase price.
 Depending on the car type, other costs, such as title and registration fees, can also apply.

-Who needs sr-22 insurance in Vermont?
+Who needs SR-22 insurance in Vermont?

 Drivers with major infractions, such as DUIs, reckless driving, driving without insurance, or numerous convictions, must have SR-22 insurance in Vermont.
 It is evidence of minimal coverage and is usually needed for three years; if not maintained, the license may be suspended.